-If you’ve found yourself searching for the answer on how to unclog pores, you’re far from alone.
+If you’ve found yourself searching for a remedy to banish clogged pores from your face entirely, join the club.
 Clogged pores are a common skin care concern that can be a major pain, and knowing how to handle them can be a challenge, too.
-The truth is, before even knowing how to clean out clogged pores, you’ll need to learn a few basics—starting with the answer to one important question: What causes clogged pores?
+The truth is, before even knowing how to clean out clogged pores, you’ll need to learn a few basics, starting with the answer to one important question: What causes clogged pores?

 What Are Pores?